any-docs/css/content/reference/properties/animation-timeline/view/index.md

 ### Parameters

 - `<axis>`
   - Specifies the scroll direction used by the view progress timeline.
-The value can be one of the {{cssxref("axis")}} keywords: `block`, `inline`, `x`, or `y`.
+The value can be one of the `axis` keywords: `block`, `inline`, `x`, or `y`.
 The default value is `block`.
 - `<view-timeline-inset>`
   - Specifies the inset area that defines when an element is considered "in view".
-The value can be the keyword `auto` or up to two {{cssxref("length-percentage")}} values.
+The value can be the keyword `auto` or up to two `length-percentage` values.

 ## Description

 A view progress timeline progresses based on changes in the visibility of a subject element inside its nearest scroll container.
-The `view()` function is used with the {{cssxref("animation-timeline")}} property to create such a view progress timeline.
+The `view()` function is used with the `animation-timeline` property to create such a view progress timeline.

 The function's parameters can specify the scrollbar axis along which timeline progress is tracked and insets that adjust the position of the box in which the subject is considered visible.

 - **Axis**: By default, `view()` uses the block axis.
 You can change this by providing an explicit `<axis>` value.
 If the chosen axis does not contain a scrollbar, then the animation timeline will be inactive (zero progress).
-- **Inset**: By default, the timeline is at `0%` (the `from` keyframe in the {{cssxref("@keyframes")}} animation) when the subject is first visible at one edge of the scroller, and at `100%` (the `to` keyframe) when the subject's outer border edge reaches the opposite edge of the scroller.
+- **Inset**: By default, the timeline is at `0%` (the `from` keyframe in the `@keyframes` animation) when the subject is first visible at one edge of the scroller, and at `100%` (the `to` keyframe) when the subject's outer border edge reaches the opposite edge of the scroller.
 You can control these points with the `<view-timeline-inset>` parameters.
   The animation lasts as long as the element is in the inset-adjusted view.
 The inset is used to determine whether the element is in view, which in turn determines the length of the animation timeline.
-The inset consists of up to two values, each of which can be either `auto` or a {{cssxref("length-percentage")}}.
+The inset consists of up to two values, each of which can be either `auto` or a `length-percentage`.
   - The first value defines the start, an inward offset from the scrollport's beginning.
   - The second value, if present, specifies the end, an inward offset from the scrollport's end.
 If the value is greater than `0`, it specifies an inset (positive).
 A negative value defines an outset adjustment to the [scrollport](/en-US/docs/Glossary/Scroll_container#scrollport).